 The following fields and fieldnames should be used.
 All appropriate data fields should be included in the header area before the measured results are added.

-The header section can contain two types of information – Essential or Optional (marked E or O in the following table.)
+The header section can contain three types of information – Essential, Optional or Additional Optional (marked E, O or AO in the following table.)

+Optional means that space is reserved in the header but the field containing the data is left blank.
+Additional Optional fields are fields that may be added to the header in order to provide further information, however, these will not be automatically processed or recognised by the transfer software.
+The header and data sections should be separated by ONE blank line.